Samuel Plimsoll: Political career

 In 1867, Plimsoll was elected as the Liberal Member of Parliament for Derby, and endeavoured in vain to pass a bill dealing with the subject of a safe load line on ships.
 The main problem was the number of powerful ship-owning MPs in Parliament.

-In 1873, he published a work entitled Our Seamen, which became well known throughout the country.
+In 1873, he published a book entitled Our Seamen.
+It became well known throughout the country discussing the dangers of 'coffin ships' (ships that were highly insured in case of sinking, with minimum consideration given to seafarer safety).
+These ships were said to be overinsured and overloaded as a result.
 Accordingly, on Plimsoll's motion in 1873, a Royal Commission was appointed, and in 1875 a government bill was introduced, which Plimsoll, though regarding it as inadequate, resolved to accept.
+He continued to campaign for the safe loading of ships despite continued industrial opposition.

 On 22 July, the Prime Minister, Benjamin Disraeli, announced that the bill would be dropped.
 Plimsoll lost his self-control, applied the term "villains" to members of the House, and shook his fist in the Speaker's face.

 Disraeli moved that he be reprimanded, but on the suggestion of Lord Hartington agreed to adjourn the matter for a week to allow Plimsoll time for thought.

 Eventually Plimsoll made an apology.
-Many people, however, shared his view that the bill had been stifled by the pressure of the shipowners, and popular feeling forced the government to pass a bill which in the following year was amended into the Merchant Shipping Act.
+Many people, however, shared his view that the bill had been stifled by the pressure of the shipowners, and popular feeling forced the government to pass a bill in 1876 was amended into the Merchant Shipping Act.

 This gave stringent powers of inspection to the Board of Trade, and the mark that indicates the safe limit to which a ship may be loaded became generally known as Plimsoll's mark or line.
+The improvements in safety resulted in less ship sinkings and seafarer deaths, with Plimsoll's reforms credited as "saving the lives of countless seaman."
+Plimsoll's reforms would go on to have a significant international effect in the 20th century, eventually resulting in the 1930 International Convention on Load Lines.

-Plimsoll was re-elected for Derby at the uk general election of 1880 by a great majority, but gave up his seat to William Vernon Harcourt, believing that the latter, as Home Secretary, could advance sailors' interests more effectively than any private member.
+Plimsoll was re-elected for Derby at the UK general election of 1880 by a great majority but gave up his seat to William Vernon Harcourt, believing that the latter, as Home Secretary, could advance sailors' interests more effectively than any private member.

 Offered a seat by 30 constituencies, Plimsoll was an unsuccessful candidate in Sheffield Central in 1885.
 He did not re-enter the house, and later became estranged from the Liberal leaders by what he regarded as their breach of faith in neglecting the question of shipping reform.

 He was for some years the honorary president of the National Sailors' and Firemen's Union, and drew attention to the horrors of the cattle-ships, where animals were transported under appalling and over-crowded conditions.